 TL;DR

-Led in the redesign and new user journey of the Insights section on engieimpact.com to further position ENGIE Impact as a thought leader.
+Led in the redesign and new user journey of the Insights section on engieimpact.com to further position ENGIE Impact as a thought leader and optimizing conversions.

 PROJECT GOALS